mthooyavan/django-service-template/README.md

     - In the Makefile, update any references to `backend_service` to your new project name.
     - In the `tests` directory, update any imports from `backend_service` to your new project name.
     - In the `.github/workflows` directory, update any references to `backend_service` to your new project name.
-    - In the `manage.py` file, update the `os.environ.setdefault('DJANGO_SETTINGS_MODULE', 'backend_service.settings')` line to your new project name.
+    - In the `manage.py` file, update the `os.environ.setdefault('DJANGO_SETTINGS_MODULE', 'backend_service.settings.production')` line to your new project name.

 3. **Create a .env file**:
     After cloning the repository, you need to create a .env file in the project root directory to store all environment variables.
 The required environment variables are:
     - `POSTGRES_USER`: The username for the PostgreSQL database.
     - `POSTGRES_PASSWORD`: The password for the PostgreSQL database.
     - `POSTGRES_DB`: The name of the PostgreSQL database.
-    - `POSTGRES_HOST`: The host of the PostgreSQL database.
     - `POSTGRES_PORT`: The port of the PostgreSQL database.
+    - `PRIMARY_POSTGRES_HOST`: The host of the Primary PostgreSQL database.
+    - `PRIMARY_POSTGRES_PORT`: The port of the Primary PostgreSQL database.
+    - `SECONDARY_POSTGRES_HOST`: The host of the Secondary PostgreSQL database.
+    - `SECONDARY_POSTGRES_PORT`: The port of the Secondary PostgreSQL database.
     - `REDIS_URL`: The URL for the Redis instance.
     - `APP_PORT`: The port on which the Django app will run.